Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 Note:

-- The Server and WebClient shares a secret key.
+- The Server and WebClient share a secret key.

 - WebClient uses user_id=1 which is the identity of the attacker.
-That way, the attacker can generate valid messages only for accounts he controls.
+That way, the attacker can generate valid messages only for the accounts he controls.

 ```python
 class Server: